rp729/06-Intro-to-Algorithms/00-Table-of-Contents.md

 ---

 **When using the Table of Contents to navigate the course; please remember to use the back arrow to return to the table upon completion of each open section.
-You will need to go out to 07-Network-Programming to reopen the table of contents if you do not use the back arrow.**
+You will need to go to the table of contents if you do not use the back arrow.**

 ---